goodwright/clipseq/README.md

 nextflow run main.nf -profile test,docker
 ```

-Full dataset testing of 9 iCLIP samples can also be run using profile `test_full`
+Full dataset testing of 9 iCLIP samples can also be run using profile `test_full`.
+A test can also be run that skips all preparing of annotations/indexes using profile `test_no_prep_genome`.

 ## Input